Hattie Morahan

 Harriet Jane Morahan (born 7 October 1978), better known as Hattie Morahan, is an English actress.
-Her roles include Sister Clara in The Golden Compass (2007), Gale Benson in The Bank Job (2008), Alice in The Bletchley Circle (2012–2014), Ann in Mr. Holmes (2015), Rose Coyne in My Mother and Other Strangers (2016), Agathe/The Enchantress in Beauty and the Beast (2017), Corinne Aldrich in Luther: The Fallen Sun, Louise in Hijack, and Caroline Burkett in Fool Me Once.
+Her roles include Sister Clara in The Golden Compass (2007), Gale Benson in The Bank Job (2008), Elinor Dashwood in Sense and Sensibility (2008), Alice in The Bletchley Circle (2012–2014), Ann in Mr. Holmes (2015), Rose Coyne in My Mother and Other Strangers (2016), Agathe/The Enchantress in Beauty and the Beast (2017), Corinne Aldrich in Luther: The Fallen Sun, Louise in Hijack, and Caroline Burkett in Fool Me Once.

 Early life

 Morahan was born in 1978, the younger daughter of director Christopher Morahan and actress Anna Carteret.
 Her older sister Rebecca is a theatre director, and her half-brother Andy is a music video and film director.
 As a child, she attended parties thrown by Sir Laurence Olivier, who once helped her with her mathematics homework.

 Morahan was educated at Frensham Heights School.
 She wanted to attend Newcastle University, but her father encouraged her to follow older sister Rebecca to New Hall, Cambridge, from which she graduated with a BA degree in English in 2000.